nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/StaticFiles/Configuration/README.txt

-You can use your own headers and footers, AKA 'branding', by editing / replacing these files
+You can use your own headers and footers, AKA 'branding', and your own strings for properties and blurbs, by editing / replacing these files
     myBranding.json,
     myBranding.js and